-Can you jump start car with bad starter?
 Jump-starting a car with a bad starter motor will not help start the engine.
 Jump-starting will only boost battery power.
-A manual transmission car with a bad starter may be push or tow started but an auto transmission car can not.
+A manual transmission car with a bad starter may be pushed or tow-started, but an auto transmission car can not.

-In this post you’ll learn how to easily diagnose if your starter motor is bad.
-You’ll learn about other starter system components that commonly give trouble how to diagnose them and fix.
+In this post, you’ll learn how to easily diagnose if your starter motor is bad.
+You’ll learn about other starter system components that commonly cause trouble and how to diagnose and fix them.

-Starter motors do give trouble but in my experience the cause is a ton more likely to be a battery or connection issue.
-Starters have a though job though and yours could indeed be the root cause of the problem.
-But just before we get to checking the starter motor, lets do a run through of the more common causes.
-This will eliminate all the easy to fix stuff first, make sense?
+Starter motors do give trouble, but in my experience, the cause is a ton more likely to be a battery or connection issue.
+Starters have a tough job, though, and yours could indeed be the root cause of the problem.
+But just before we get to check the starter motor, let’s do a run-through of the more common causes.
+This will eliminate all the easy-to-fix stuff first; make sense?

 The noise your car makes will be the first clue as to what’s going on.
-The noises are broken into 3 groups.
+The noises are broken into three groups.
 When you turn the key to crank the engine, you hear: